atomicrobot/Carbon-Android/README.md

 - Update `app/src/main/AndroidManifest.xml` with the organization api key.

 ### Signing configs
 *DO NOT* use the demo keystore in your apps.

+Note: If you are creating signing keys, consider setting up Google Play App Signing (https://developer.android.com/studio/publish/app-signing.html#google-play-app-signing)

 Run `distribution/keys/generateKey.sh release` and update `app/build.gradle` signing configs appropriately.

 ## Quality